maximilien/knfun/README.md

 # knfun

-Knfun is a set of Knative micro-services / micro-functions to illustrate the end-to-end developer experience.
+Knfun is a set of Knative micro-services / micro-functions that are intended to be used for live demos in order to illustrate the end-to-end developer experience of using Knative and the `kn` CLI.

-The first demo is to use three functions in a live settings.
-The following diagram is a sketch of this demo
+The first demo uses three functions in a live demo setting.
+The following diagram is a sketch of this demo.

 ![Demo sketch](docs/demo1-sketch.png)